 What is Neuronline?

-Neuronline is a members-only home for learning and discussion.
-It's an online community where you can share great science, network, forge collaborations, and keep in touch — anytime, anywhere — within a trusted forum.
-While Neuronline's articles, videos, and other media content are based on SfN programming to serve member needs, Neuronline's discussions will be generated by members, for members, as with the annual meeting and The Journal of Neuroscience — making your involvement the key to its success.
+Neuronline's articles, videos, and other media content are based on SfN programming to serve member needs.
+Neuronline Community discussions are generated by members, for members, making your involvement the key to its success.

 What is the Neuronline Community?